mwaylabs/generator-m-ionic/README.md

 #### gulp watch-build
-Builds into www and watches version in www.
+Builds into www, watches version in www and opens your browser.
 Good for debugging your build!
 ```sh
 gulp watch-build
 ```
+The `--no-open` options is available here as well, if you don't want your browser to open automatically and would rather navigate to `http://localhost:9000` yourself.

 #### gulp --cordova 'run any command'